jaka87/vetercek_WS/vetercek_nb-iot/README.md

 + Send WS battery state to the server
 + Remote adjustment of the time between updates (depending on sever response)
 + Remote adjustment of wind wane offset (depending on sever response)
-+ Wind speed and direction are measured for 2 second every 10 seconds.
++ Wind speed and direction are measured for 2 second every 10 seconds (adjustable).
 It is a good compromise for accurate measurements and long battery life.
 + **New** switched from HTTP and MQTT to custom UDP protocol - for speed, reliability and better battery consumption
 + **New** new GPRS modul that supports both nb-iot and also 2G (Thanks to [A1](https://www.a1.si/) and [Telekom Slovenije](https://www.telekom.si/) for providing me with nb-iot sim cards).
 With new module there is much faster data upload and lower battery consumption.
 Therefore I also enabled fast data upload that can be enabled when you need data upload every few secconds as opposed to few minutes.

 ## Required parts
-+ Davis 6410 anemometer
++ Davis 6410 anemometer or ultrasonic HY-WDC2E with RS232
-+ PCB with SIM7000 module
++ PCB with SIM7000E module
 + SIM card
 + 5 or 6V Solar Power Panel
 + 3.6V li-ion batteries